RUC-NLPIR/FlashRAG/README.md

 ## :sparkles: Features

-- **🛠 Extensive and Customizable Framework**: Includes essential components for RAG scenarios such as retrievers, rerankers, generators, and compressors, allowing for flexible assembly of complex pipelines.
+- **Extensive and Customizable Framework**: Includes essential components for RAG scenarios such as retrievers, rerankers, generators, and compressors, allowing for flexible assembly of complex pipelines.

-- **🗂 Comprehensive Benchmark Datasets**: A collection of 32 pre-processed RAG benchmark datasets to test and validate RAG models' performances.
+- **Comprehensive Benchmark Datasets**: A collection of 32 pre-processed RAG benchmark datasets to test and validate RAG models' performances.

-- **🎯 Pre-implemented Advanced RAG Algorithms**: Features 12 advancing RAG algorithms with reported results, based on our framework.
+- **Pre-implemented Advanced RAG Algorithms**: Features 12 advancing RAG algorithms with reported results, based on our framework.
 Easily reproducing results under different settings.

-- **🧩 Efficient Preprocessing Stage**: Simplifies the RAG workflow preparation by providing various scripts like corpus processing for retrieval, retrieval index building, and pre-retrieval of documents.
+- **Efficient Preprocessing Stage**: Simplifies the RAG workflow preparation by providing various scripts like corpus processing for retrieval, retrieval index building, and pre-retrieval of documents.

-- **🚀 Optimized Execution**: The library's efficiency is enhanced with tools like vLLM, FastChat for LLM inference acceleration, and Faiss for vector index management.
+- **Optimized Execution**: The library's efficiency is enhanced with tools like vLLM, FastChat for LLM inference acceleration, and Faiss for vector index management.

 ## :mag_right: Roadmap